Shabhonam/Plotting/README.md

 # Plotting
+This collection of R scripts plots various types of plots Areaplot
+Barplot
+Heatmap
-R script to plot area plots for taxon profile.
-Please check testdata for input example.
+Please check testdata for each R script.